Genpact Ltd (G) Shares Down Despite Recent Market Volatility - News Heater

-Genpact Ltd (NYSE: G)’s stock price has decreased by -1.18 compared to its previous closing price of 33.82.
-However, the company has seen a -8.14% decrease in its stock price over the last five trading sessions.
+The stock price of Genpact Ltd (NYSE: G) has plunged by -1.58 when compared to previous closing price of 33.54, but the company has seen a -1.23% decline in its stock price over the last five trading sessions.
 Zacks Investment Research reported 2023-10-20 that Genpact’s (G) strong market positioning and robust liquidity situation are boding well.
 The company faces rising talent costs, which is concerning.

 Is It Worth Investing in Genpact Ltd (NYSE: G) Right Now?